GGboywx/CSTFSeg/README.md

-CSTFSeg: Boundary-Aware Tidal Flat Segmentation Network This repository contains the official implementation of the paper:
+CSTFSeg: Boundary-Aware Tidal Flat Segmentation Network

-"[Insert Your Paper Title Here]" (Accepted by [Journal Name], 202X)

-Abstract: This work introduces CSTFSeg, a specialized deep learning framework designed for tidal flat segmentation in remote sensing imagery.
-By integrating a differentiable Fuzzy Layer (to model mixed pixels) and an Edge-Guided Decoder (to preserve fractal tidal creeks), CSTFSeg significantly improves boundary precision in complex coastal environments.

 <div align="center"> <img src="[Link to your network architecture image or visualization result]" width="800"/> </div>